LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

+Merely producing a valid network packet that is meaningless can be easily detected as a honeypot.
 Typically, attackers check if they are receiving a valid response and rarely further analyze the data fields of the response to understand whether the underlying physical process produces expected responses.
-For sophisticated attackers who would check the data fields for physical process responses, BCA needs to be maximized, as RVA maximization may not be sufficient.
-However, since the expected responses are based on the underlying process that could include noise and disturbances, they can potentially differ by some amount $\epsilon$.
+For sophisticated attackers that would do further analysis,~\bca~needs to be maximized, as~\rva~maximization may not be sufficient.
+However, since the expected responses are based on the underlying process that could include noise and disturbances, they can potentially differ by some amount~$\epsilon$.
 This variation can still mislead the attacker into thinking a real process is being controlled.
-Therefore, we introduce a new metric RVA-$\epsilon$ to capture this $\epsilon$ difference.
+Therefore, we introduce a new metric~\rvae~that captures this ``epsilon'' difference.